oliverbaumann/oliverbaumann.github.io/_pages/about.md

 My research explores the **architecture of adaptation**: how organizations design structures and decision processes to learn and innovate in uncertain environments.
 I treat organizations as complex adaptive systems, using computational modeling (NK landscapes, reinforcement learning), experiments, field studies, and digital trace data to understand how formal design interacts with human behavior.

-My current work investigates this dynamic across three distinct organizational contexts:
+My current work focuses on three distinct organizational contexts:

 1. **Traditional hierarchies**: How performance feedback shapes search.
 I examine how individuals interpret and report information, revealing the role of social comparison in driving experimentation and the paradoxical benefits of "sugarcoating" bad news.